turanskt/detectron2_class/README.md

 # Introduction
 This repo contains two tools that aim to work on a Raspberry Pi4 with a Logitech c930e plugged on.
 It is designed to work as a remote multi-class classifier.
-The model is a Detectron2-based one, a direct implementation of https://github.com/tkianai/ImageClassification.detectron2 The predictor contains also a motion detection tool.
-Since, in my case the initial data was too small to train the Detectron2-based classifier, the motion detection has been designed to collect data remotely by using a Rasbperry Pi 4 and the webcam.
+The model is a Detectron2-based one, a direct implementation of https://github.com/tkianai/ImageClassification.detectron2 </br>
+The predictor contains also a motion detection tool.
+Since, in my case the initial data was too small to train the Detectron2-based classifier, the motion detection has been designed to collect data remotely by using a Rasbperry Pi 4 and a webcam.
 This detector only intended to work until data is collected.

 ### Options